General Election Information

 - Councilmember, District 4

+You may view a list of 2020 Municipal Election candidates and their campaign disclosures on the City’s Open Government website.
 You can also view the City’s District-Based Elections History website to learn about how the City’s four districts were created.

 The “nomination period” is the timeframe during which interested individuals can obtain nomination papers to run for City Council.
 The nomination period opens Monday, July 13 and closes on Friday, August 7, 2020, at 5:00 p.m.
 In the event that an incumbent does not file papers to seek re-election, the nomination period for only that office will be extended to Wednesday, August 12, 2020, at 5:00 p.m.